jacqizee/Plantpedia/README.md

 We decided to divide up different front-end pages across the three of us.
 We coded alongside one another on Zoom so that in any instance one of us ran into a bug or needed help, the rest of us were readily available to chip in and provide suggestions or talk through potential ways to tackle a problem.

 Division of Work:
-* Jackie - Add/Edit Plant Pages (form inputs and submittion, metric/imperial measurement slider, styling), Plant Show Page (comment filtering, pagination, and styling), dark mode configuration, deployment
+* Jackie - Add/Edit Plant Pages (form inputs and submission, metric/imperial measurement slider, styling), Plant Show Page (comment filtering, pagination, and styling), dark mode configuration, deployment
 * Philip - Login/Register pages, User Profile, Edit User Profile (profile picture upload, image handling), Add/Edit Plant Pages (upload image feature)
 * Rob - Homepage (search bar, flower color filter, styling), Plant Show Page (favoriting, base styling), dark mode setup